sisidovski/web.dev/src/site/content/en/blog/using-conversion-measurement/index.md

 ### When is the API available?

-For the conversion measurement API to be available on a page, it needs to be:
+For the Attribution Reporting API to be available on a page, it needs to be:

 - Enabled on the **origin**.
 - AND—this is specific to this API—Enabled on the **browser**.

 To enable the API on **an origin** for end users, an [origin trial